haiiliin/pyabaqus-executor/README.md

 # pyabaqus-executor
- Abaqus Executor, the documentation can be found in [here](https://haiiliin.com/pyabaqus-executor).
+ Abaqus Executor, the documentation can be found in [Welcome to Abaqus Executor’s documentation!](https://haiiliin.com/pyabaqus-executor).

 ## Other links for pyabaqus